Chapter 12Testing, evaluation, and trace discipline

 Bootstrap without incident data

 The procedure begins from conservative defaults and tightens or loosens as evidence arrives, rather than waiting for an incident to supply the evidence.
-Three steps.
+It has three steps.

 First, set initial thresholds by action class, not as a single number.
 A refund, a code commit, and a configuration read are not the same kind of action, and a single risk threshold blurs the cliff between them.
 Class actions by reversibility and blast radius: read-only operations start below the elevated-logging threshold; reversible mutations start at the elevated threshold; irreversible or external-facing mutations start above the approval threshold.
 The defaults are deliberately conservative, because the cost of a false positive at startup (an approval that was not strictly needed) is a small delay, while the cost of a false negative is the incident the bootstrap exists to prevent.